AntoineAssal/School-Notes/COMP-346-OperatingSystems/Thread.md

 </p>

 ## Kernel and User Threads
+There are two ways to manage our threads.
 Threads can either be created as `kernel` threads or `user-level` threads.
+`kernel thread:` The kernel is responsible of handling the threads and [[Context Switch]] (much faster and less intensive operation compared to doing it with processes.
+A lot of the information is the same so changing the couple registers is very cheap).
+A `kernel` thread is known also as a `lightweight process`.